 In some cases, we will discuss supplements that might be useful.
 I do not have any affiliation with any supplement manufacturers.
 If I mention a particular brand or product, it is only because I have identified it as reputable and worth considering through my own independent research.

-I have condition X and am a pretty complex case, will you be able to help me?
+I am a pretty complex case, will you be able to help me?

 While it’s unlikely that I will miraculously solve a long-time health problem in your first appointment, I can almost always provide you with a new angle or direction to try that you haven’t considered yet.
 More than half of my clients are complex cases.
 If I’m truly not able to help you or provide some new insight, I’ll happily refund your payment in full.

 Due to high volume, I am no longer able to offer email support to clients.
 My priority right now is deep work and creating content that can help people on a larger scale.
 Unfortunately, that has meant really cutting back on time spent in my inbox!
 I do try to respond to messages from patrons, so if you support my work on an ongoing basis I do make an effort to check my Patreon inbox every few weeks.
 You’re also always welcome to use my scheduling page to book another appointment.